jonasherfort/simple-modern-uv/README.md

 [**default template readme**](https://github.com/jlevy/simple-modern-poetry-template)
 covers the install and build workflows.
 It's just Poetry and a tiny Makefile with shortcuts.
-It also has concise documentation on installing Python and Poetry, to save time for you or your users.
+It also has concise documentation on installing Python and Poetry.

 ## Why this Template?